mekas/mb1313600022/1313618036/README.md

 ## Left-Store
-Left-Store is an application where users can find information on local shoes in Indonesia
+Left-Store is an application where users can find information of local shoes in Indonesia

 ## Target Segment
 Users who like local shoes